-Re-reading my takeaways from Darwin's Origin of Species, I'm reminded that simply observing is a great big step in learning.
-Eventually you're going to get curious and ask about something.
+Thinking about what I learned from Darwin’s Origin of Species, I’m reminded that simply observing is a great big step in learning.
+Eventually you’re going to get curious and ask about something.

 And when you do, you don’t have to start from scratch.
 Sure, get the basic foundations, but then you don’t have to discover something for everybody else.
 Someone’s most likely already done that, and you can learn for you.
 Yeah, be selfish about it.

 Reading Einstein’s Relativity was not really eye-opening.
 We kind of understand the theory, even when we’re little kids.
 I’m sitting in a coffee shop while I’m writing this, and cars are driving by.
 They are moving relative to me and to my chair.
 My chair and I are moving relative to the cars.
 I am not moving relative to my chair.
 Einstein showed us how to measure that and figured out what it meant as things got smaller and smaller and faster and faster.
 That’s interesting to me, though, again, not eye-opening.